Digital-Data-Co/forge-docs/src/administration-guide/installation/cloud.md

 # Cloud deployment

-You can run Semaphore in any cloud environment using the same supported installation methods:
+You can run Forge in any cloud environment using the same supported installation methods:

 - Virtual machines: install via package manager or binary, and run behind a reverse proxy such as NGINX.
 Use a managed database (e.g., Amazon RDS, Cloud SQL) for reliability.
 - Containers: deploy with Docker or Docker Compose on a VM or container service.
 See persistent volumes and environment configuration in the Docker guide.